7 minute read

 Corporate social responsibility policies

-CSR policies can take many forms.
+CSR policies can take many forms within your company culture.
 Below are a few examples of Corporate Social Responsibility activities many companies have undertaken.

 - Carbon footprint reduction

 - Giving to charitable causes

 - Expanding professional development opportunities for all employees

 - Stressing diversity in hiring by reaching into communities that may be overlooked by other companies

 A common issue Reputation X deals with is unbalanced narratives.
 An unbalanced narrative is when search results, social media, or Wikipedia articles portray an online narrative that skews toward the negative.
 One of the ways to rebalance online sentiment is to generate new positive online content.
 Corporate Social Responsibility can not only help communities but generate content to support the rebalancing effort for the company doing it (it works for individuals as well).